slamice/wri/Other stories/Friends.md

+I didn't go to her wedding because I didn't want to see her marrying this man.

 :::: It's about discovering the person you made to be so beautiful be so different from what your imagination construed.